 The Auschwitz – Birkenau Memorial and Museum is one of the main reasons a lot of people visit Poland.
 They use Krakow as a hub to make a trip to the concentration camp and museum.
-We did the trip and I can only say that it was a very heavy day that left us feeling a little lost and meaningless.
+We did the Auschwitz tour from Krakow and I can only say that it was a very heavy day that left us feeling a little lost and meaningless.
+We know other people feel heavy after visiting this Nazi concentration camp as well.
 We all know the historical facts, but going to the actual place of horror is quite different.
 I recommend going to Auschwitz, even if you’re on a tight budget.
 We didn’t reserve our visit, but since it can get busy during high season, it might be a good idea to get a reservation.
 Don’t feel like visiting on your own?
-You can always join a group to explore Europe without skipping Auschwitz.
+You can always join a group to explore Europe without skipping the Auschwitz concentration camp.
 This Eastern Europe G Adventures tour includes extra time to visit the Memorial while seeing the beauty of Eastern Europe as well.
+Poland, Krakow and the Auschwitz concentration camp is easily accessible by rail with a rail pass.

-You can travel to the town of Oswiecim by guided tour, by bus or by train.
-We don’t recommend the guided tours since they’re expensive.
-But if you’re looking for a tour, you can buy there in every hotel, hostel or guesthouse in Krakow.
+You can travel to the town of Oswiecim, Polish for Auschwitz, by guided tour, by bus or by train.
+If you’re looking for a tour of Auschwitz, you can buy these in every hotel, hostel or guesthouse in Krakow.
 Both other options are independent trips that are cheaper and more flexible.
-Krakow and Oswiecim are 66 kilometers apart and can be reached fairly quickly.
+Krakow and Auschwitz concentration camp is 66 kilometers apart and can be reached fairly quickly.

-We decided to take a bus back to Krakow since the train took more than 2 hours to get us there.
+We decided to take a bus back to Krakow since the train took more than 2 hours to get us there and I must admit I didn’t really like the irony of taking a train to Auschwitz concentration camp.
 The bus costs 15 Zloty or 3,6 Euro and it takes you to the Krakow train station in about an hour.
-These buses leave from the bus terminal next to the Krakow train station and drop you at the main entrance of Auschwitz.
+In the other direction, these buses leave from the bus terminal next to the Krakow train station and drop you at the main entrance of Auschwitz concentration camp and Auschwitz museum.
 You can check the bus timetable here.

 Auschwitz I is the former Polish Army base that was converted into a place of horror by the German.
 This is the location where you will probably start your tour.
 Admission is free of charge.
 Between certain hours in high season, you’re obliged to hire a guide.
 If you’re on a budget, visit Auschwitz I after 15h when a guide is no longer required to visit the site.
 Minimum time needed for Auschwitz I is 2 to 3 hours, but you could easily spend more time.
 There is so much to see and learn, I could have spent all day in the musea.
 Check opening hours for Auschwitz